microsoft/vscode-docs/docs/remote/containers.md

 After it's done, VS Code will automatically connect to the container.
 The local filesystem will be automatically mapped into the container so you can interact with it just as you would if it was running locally.
 You will see a status bar item  in the bottom left corner so that you can tell which VS Code windows are running in a container.

-### Creating configuration files for existing projects
+## Creating configuration files for existing projects

 The key to configuring VS Code to adapt to a wide variety of container-based scenarios is `devcontainer.json`.
 The intent of `devcontainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
 The file is either located at `.devcontainer/devcontainer.json` with other files related to your dev container or as a stand alone dot-prefixed `.devcontainer.json` file.

-> **Note:** VS Code Remote - Containers does not currently support Alpine or Windows based containers.
+> **Note:**  Alpine or Windows based containers are not currently supported.

 You can get started in one of three ways: